Are you tired of hearing about data breaches yet?

 You visit a website, enter your user ID and password, and authenticate.
 The website sends a temporary authorization pin code to your mobile phone in a text message.
 You receive the text on your phone, enter the pin code into the website, and access the account online.
 Without your phone, you would not have been able to log in.

-An attacker who wants to bypass these protections needs more than just your user ID and password; they also need a physical device.
+A cybersecurity attacker who wants to bypass these protections needs more than just your user ID and password; they also need a physical device.
 With 2FA, the risk of unauthorized access from stolen or sold login credentials is greatly reduced.
 And yes, employees do sell passwords.

 The great news with 2FA is that it is becoming more widely adopted every day.
 Many of the HR systems providers, such as payroll and benefits websites, offer the option to set up 2FA quickly and easily.
 HR departments should look into the online systems they use and try to enable 2FA if it is an available function.
 If it is not available, try to encourage your service provider to add the capability.
 User feedback is critical for developers to improve software.